aaronbloomfield/pdr/labs/lab03/index.md

 ### Stack Calculator Implementation: ###

+Your calculator must implement the following arithmetic operations:
+  - `+` : addition
+  - `-` : subtraction
+  - `*` : multiplication
+  - `/` : division
+  - `~` : unary negation

+Notes:
-Your calculator must implement the following arithmetic operations: ~, +, -, \*, and /.
-The tilde (~) is the unary negation operator -- it negates the top element of the stack, and (unlike the other four operators) does not use a second number from the stack.
-Note that negative numbers still use a regular minus sign (i.e. '-3') -- this just involves putting the negative number on the stack.
-But if you want to do negation (which involves popping the top value, negating it, and pushing that new value back on the stack), then you would use the tilde.
-For the non-commutative operators (operators where the order of the numbers matters, such as minus and divide), the first value you pop we'll call x, the second value you pop we'll call y; the result should be *y-x* or *y/x*, NOT *x-y* (or *x/y*) -- in other words, the "lower" value in the stack minus/divided by the "higher" one in the stack).
+  - We use the tilde (~) as the unary negation operator -- this negates the top element of the stack, and (unlike the other four operators) does not use a second number from the stack.
+Do not confuse this operator with the tilde operator in C++, which performs bitwise negation.
+Negative numbers still use a regular minus sign (i.e. '-3') and just pushes the negative number on the stack.
+But, if you want to do negation (which involves popping the top value, negating it, and pushing that new value back on the stack), then you would use the tilde.
+  - For the non-commutative operators (operators where the order of the numbers matters, such as minus and divide), the first value you pop we'll call x, the second value you pop we'll call y; the result should be *y-x* or *y/x*, NOT *x-y* (or *x/y*) -- in other words, the "lower" value in the stack minus/divided by the "higher" one in the stack).

 ### Useful Information ###